leapwing/c-cpp-notes/DataStructuresAlogrithms/BigO.md

   - **Average case (Θ):** The target is somewhere in the middle (e.g., number 4).

 3. **Common Misuse in Language**:
-- People often say “average Big O” or “best-case Big O”, but:
+- People often say "average Big O" or "best-case Big O", but:
   - **Technically**, Big O always refers to the **worst-case** performance.
   - Use **Theta(Θ)** for average case, and **Omega(Ω)** for best case.